20kdc/datum/README.md

 It's intended to be reasonably readable by R6RS readers, but not a strict subset.
 (However, it has been used in a Java project to implement a "Javaified" Scheme dialect.)

-Implementations exist for:

-* Java (*not yet stabilized*)
-* Rust

 ## TODO

-* Do the libraries need to go on a diet?
+* Does the Java version of the library need to go on a diet?
-    * Java: Way too many kinds of Visitor specific to all the very niche cases that came up in use in GaBIEn
+    * Java: Way too many kinds of Visitor specific to all the very niche cases that came up in use in GaBIEn.
 * Java impl needs Javadocs
 * Rename Java classes to avoid confusion on meaning of 'decode'
 * Java version's v1.0.0?